CassioJr/gameProject/README.md

 # GameProject

-A game project developed with **JavaFX** for the purpose of practicing and mastering the framework's tools and features.
+A game project developed with **JavaFX** for the purpose of practicing framework's tools and features.

 ## 🛠 Tools & Technologies